2.3.6. Other essential points

 For instance, any firm or expert involved in preparing a project (e.g. drafting the terms of reference) must, as a rule, be excluded from being awarded a services contract that are based on those preparations, unless they can prove to the contracting authority that their initial involvement does not constitute unfair competition.

+In the potential case of members of staff of the EU Delegations (local agents) proposed as experts by tenderers, the European Commission shall make sure that the contract with the EU institution is officially terminated before the expert starts to work on an EU financed project under a contract with an external organisation/company.
+In the case of civil servants or other staff of the public administration of the partner country, or of international/regional organisations based in the country, regardless of their administrative situation, these shall only be approved by the European Commission if well justified.
+The tenderer shall in its offer include information on the added value the expert will bring, as well as proof that the expert is seconded or on leave on personal ground.
 Candidates/tenderers/applicants that have a conflict of interest in relation to a particular contract are excluded from this contract award.
 The grounds for exclusion must be considered case by case.
 The European Court of Justice has consistently ruled that exclusion must be based on an actual risk of conflict based on the specific circumstances of the case in question.
 Any automatic exclusion deprives the candidate/tenderer/applicant of the right to present supporting evidence which might remove all suspicion of a conflict of interest.

 Where a conflict of interest might occur with regard to on-going contracts, measures must be adopted to prevent or to resolve such a conflict, including cancelling the contract if necessary.

 All contract awards partially or totally financed by the Budget and EDF must obey the principles of transparency, proportionality, equal treatment and non-discrimination.